NethermindEth/horus-compile/readme.md

 - z3 (version 4.10.2)
 - mathsat (version 5.6.8)

-> Note: If your machine has x86 or x64 architecture you can install these solvers by running the install scripts located in `horus-check/scripts/ci/*` else you will have to figure out the native solution to installing it on your machine (e.g. arm64 architecture on M1/M2 Macbooks).
+> Note: If your machine has x86 or x64 architecture you can install these solvers by running the install scripts located in `horus-check/scripts/ci/*` else if you are using an M1/M2 Macbook running on arm64, follow [these instructions](#m1-m2).

 <br>